-To obtain a FDC at Almatti, the duration curve at Agraharam (Station 3 in Figure 2 - the nearest to Almatti with usable data) has been multiplied by a factor of 0.25 - the ratio of catchment areas at Almatti (33,375 km2) and Agraharam (132,920 km2).
+To obtain an FDC at Alamatti, the duration curve at Agraharam (station 3 in Figure 2 - the nearest to Alamatti with usable data) has been multiplied by a factor of 0.25 - the ratio of catchment area at Alamatti (33,375 km2) to the catchment area at Agraharam (132,920 km2).
 The data period used was 1983-2000 - the only period for which data at Agraharam were available.
-Since neither systematic data on water abstractions upstream of Agraharam nor 'natural' flow estimates at Agraharam from alternative sources were available, no corrections to the original flow data at Agraharam were possible.
-This may have lead to the underestimation of means and dependable flows.
+Since neither systematic data on water abstractions upstream of Agraharam nor "natural" flow estimates at Agraharam from alternative sources were available no corrections to the original flow data at Agraharam were possible.
+This may lead to underestimation of means and dependable flows.
 Observed data at Agraharam are historical data and are affected by upstream developments.
-The mean flow volume calculated at Agraharam from these data is 19,270 MCM, which is tiny compared to the assurances of 50 % or 75 % of flows in Table 1 taken from NWDA.
-It is clear that such a mean flow is not accurate and the error is transferred to the estimates of dependable flows at Almatti.
+The mean flow volume calculated at Agraharam from these data is 19,270 MCM which is very small compared to the 50% or 75% flows in Table 1 taken from NWDA.
+It is clear that such mean flow is not accurate and the error is transferred to the estimates of dependable flows at Alamatti.